eOCDS-Extensions/eOCDS-reviewProcedures/README.md

 ## Approach

-So we have a procurement process divided into two lots.
-The review period for complaints on conditions is scheduled and established initially.
+E.g., there is a procurement process divided into two lots with a set of the related conditions and requirements expressed as a criteria array (see [ESPD2OCDS](https://github.com/uStudioCompany/espd2ocds) for more details).
+A review period for complaints on conditions is scheduled and established initially.

-### Complaints on conditions

 ```
 {